varmanaa/sakura-rs/docs/PRIVACY_POLICY.md

 # Privacy Policy

-Effective: March 24, 2022
+Effective: June 29, 2023\
-Last revised: March 23, 2022
+Last revised: June 28, 2023

 This document aims to be a transparent resource explaining Sakura's practices with respect to your data.
 For the purposes of this document,

-- "Sakura" refers to the chat bot, with the username "Sakura#0044", for the [Discord chat platform](https://discord.com/), and
+- "Sakura" refers to the chat bot, with the username "Sakura#3774", for the [Discord chat platform](https://discord.com/), and
 - "We" refers to Sakura's developer(s).

 ## The information we collect